 - I am an Integrative Health Coach having studied nutrition, naturopathy, aromatherapy as well as being a published

 endometriosis and was able to regained my health and heal from the disease with

-the support of diet, homeopathy and various life-style changes.
+the support of nutrition and natural therapies.

 My motivation is to help other women with endometriosis to heal their bodies so they may overcome this awful disease without having to rely on toxic drugs and surgeries which can cause further damage - with healing